google/WebFundamentals/src/content/en/updates/2018/02/lighthouse.md

 ## New Lighthouse release guide {: #release }

-Check out the [Release Guide For Maintainers][release]{:.external} for information on release timing, masters, naming conventions, and more.
+Check out the [Release Guide For Maintainers][release]{:.external} for information on release timing, naming conventions, and more.

 [release]: https://github.com/GoogleChrome/lighthouse/blob/master/docs/releasing.md